Ghosty-Tongue/aws-s3-downloader-gui/README.md

 - Download using an API key (e.g. for buckets that allow any authenticated user to access it):
   - `./download_bucket.py -n [bucket_name] -d -ak "AWS_ACCESS_KEY" -sk "AWS_SECRET_KEY"`

+# GUI Use
+- Run the script and input 1 for public bucket or 2 for authenticated bucket.
+- Provide the bucket name, output folder, AWS access key, and AWS secret key in the GUI.
+- Click on buttons to select the output folder and start the download process.

 # Notes
 - If a file is private, the download will be the XML saying that file access is denied.
 - Some keys are just folder names, these will not be downloaded but the keys within the bucket will (e.g. a key could be "folder/" but there will be keys with content like "folder/file1").
 - You can add multiple "-i" or "-e" parameters.
 Each set of "-i" and "-e" parameters will be OR'd and the "-i" and "-e" parameters are AND'd together.
 These are case insensitive.

+# Additional Notes for GUI
+- The GUI allows for a more user-friendly interaction compared to command-line usage.
+- It provides input fields and buttons for easy input and selection of parameters.
+- Users can navigate through the GUI easily and initiate the download process with a click of a button.
+- GUI enhances accessibility and usability, especially for users who are not comfortable with command-line interfaces.